dask/dask/docs/source/distributed-design.rst

 The **Payload** can be anything, but is generally also a pickled dict with arguments for the remote function.
 This depends on the operation.
-For the ``setitem`` function it consists of a pickled dict with a key and value.
+For example the ``setitem`` function's payload consists of a pickled dict with a key and value.

 ::